Ashfaqur4988/react-ecommerce/README.md

 added short circuit for userOrders page as it was not getting getting loaded and the map func ran before loading

 from adminProductList, productList, api, slice we have sent admin = true in query string to put a conditional in the backend

+BACKEND compatibility, we are using tokens, so we need to make the particular changes: changing the loggedInUser state variable in authSlice to loggedInUserToken checking all the uses of loggedInUser in the files and modifying it accordingly removing all the use of user.id:

+BASICALLY WE ARE REMOVING ANY INSTANCE OF THE USER.ID FROM THE FRONTEND AND USING THE USER INFO FROM THE TOKEN IN BACKEND

+1. fetchItemsByUserIdAsync (cartSlice, cartAPI) [same changes in the backend]
+2. fetchLoggedInUsersAsync (userSlice, userAPI) [same changes in the backend] also changed the name of the route to /own
+3. addToCartAsync, just remove the user.id part
+4. removed the redundant calls of selectLoggedInUser from AdminProductDetail file
+5. userInfo added in protectedAdmin (because in user, now there will only be token)
+6. ProductDetail file, removing the user: user.id and removed the user constant
+7. OrderSuccess file, removed user.id from resetCartAsync, similarly in all the depending api calls, cartSlice and cartAPI

+\*\*ISSUE: regarding the token that we sent to the api through postman but not sending it from the frontend in every request so it is giving unauthorized